-The longest war in Sudan, Karak M.D Miakol saw first-hand the extreme suffering of women and children in East Africa.
+In the longest war in Sudan, Karak M.D Miakol saw first-hand the extreme suffering of women and children in East Africa.

 Karak’s determination to alleviate these desperate circumstances led her to create Diar for Rehabilitation and Development Association.
 Which is now known as Diar Foundation.

-The Diar foundation started in 2003 as an indigenous non-profit, social and humanitarian organization dedicated to advocating for women’s and children’s rights and serving women in displaced and refugee camps and in war-torn zones in South Sudan, Sudan, and Uganda.
+The Diar Foundation started in 2003 as an indigenous non-profit, social, and humanitarian organization dedicated to advocating for women’s and children’s rights and serving women in displaced and refugee camps and in war-torn zones in South Sudan, Sudan, and Uganda.

 Karak now resides in the US where the Diar foundation is expanding its program as an international organization serving refugees and immigrants in the state of Colorado United States of America.
 The modern iteration of the Diar foundation, continuing her work in East Africa from afar.